-- If focusing is difficult in the magnified view, return to the normal view and perform AF - If you perform AF in the normal view and then use the magnified view, accurate focus may not be achieved. - AF speed differs between the normal view and magnified view. - Continuous AF and Movie Servo AF are not available when display is magnified. - With the magnified view, achieving focus becomes more difficult due to camera shake.
+- If focusing is difficult in the magnified view, return to the normal view and perform AF - If you perform AF in the normal view and then use the magnified view, accurate focus may not be achieved. - AF speed differs between the normal view and magnified view. - Continuous AF is not available when display is magnified. - With the magnified view, achieving focus becomes more difficult due to camera shake.
 Using a tripod is recommended.